Eligibility & Selection – U.S. Fellows

 Complete applications will be reviewed by the Nakatani RIES selection committee and Skype interviews will be held with all program finalists.

-Potential Research Hosts: Applicants are strongly encourage to review the websites of potential Research Hosts and, within their essays identify, which host lab/s they are most interested in conducting research with.
+Potential Research Hosts: Applicants are strongly encouraged to review the websites of potential Research Hosts and explain within their essays which host lab/s they are most interested in conducting research with.
 Host labs and available projects may vary from year to year.
-Prior research experience is not required but, if you do have prior experience, please share this in your application essays.
-Students who have prior research experience will be expected to have their former research advisor submit one of the two required recommendation letters.

-Alumni Profiles: It is also strongly recommended that applicants review the 2016 U.S. Fellow Profiles page to learn more about what the experience of conducting research in the U.S. is like.
-This will help you better understand the program overall and may help you as you write your application essays.
-However, remember that your experience will be unique and different from our 2016 participants.
-Research host labs and projects may vary, the members of a research group will change as students graduate and new students join, and each participant’s motivations, personality, and attitude will be different and influence your experience in the U.S.
+Remember, your experience will be unique and different from our past participants.
+Research host labs and projects may vary, the members of a research group will change as students graduate and new students join, and each participant’s motivations, personality, and attitude will be different and influence your experience in Japan.
+No two student’s experiences will be exactly alike.